Position Statements

 Definition of Sports Dentistry

-Qualifications of a Team Dentist™
+Qualifications of an ASD Team Dentist™

 • Be a member in good standing of the Academy for Sports Dentistry [ASD].